 right, state-based actions are just ‘after anything resolves’, i think?

-or not even resolves, just like, a part of it resolves
+or not even resolves, just like, a part of it resolvessharpobject

-and they can make their own triggers i guess, oh geez
+and they can make their own triggers i guess, oh geezsharpobject

 ok but there’s no nesting system

-huh, so why do death triggers from the first thing final smash kills trigger before the other things final smash does?
+huh, so why do death triggers from the first thing final smash kills trigger before the other things final smash does?sharpobject

 oh really? huh

-wait but the thing still dies before the rest of it resolves, right?
+wait but the thing still dies before the rest of it resolves, right?sharpobject

 yes